 If the world is in a race to instant payments, India and Brazil are winning.
 UPI and Pix are revolutionizing how each country transacts, lubricating the cogs of commerce and ushering millions into mainstream economic life.
 300 million people now use UPI monthly.
 160 million use Pix.

 The Western world, though different in many respects, is playing catch up.
-Canada’s instant payments scheme – the Real-Time Rail (RTR) – will be finalized later this year.
+Canada’s instant payments scheme – the Real-time Rail (RTR) – will be finalized later this year.
 Testing will take place through 2025 followed by industry testing in 2026.
 The RTR is expected to go live shortly after.

 Considering 90% of the world’s markets (measured by GDP) are already covered by instant payment schemes, 2026 might seem like a way off.
 But Canadian banks have much to consider in the next 18 months: legacy systems, competing card revenues, finding the business cases that work, and fraud, to name a few.
 Fortunately, Canada can draw valuable insights from other Western markets.